 When the bee becomes extinct, what will humanity do?
 It sounds like a drastic question, but once the bee ceases to exist expect many fruit and vegetable agricultural sectors to collapse.
-Crop yields would dramatically decline, and it is likely that up to one third of the foods we consume, including apples, oranges and even coffee, would fast disappear.
+Crop yields will dramatically decline, and it is likely that up to one third of the foods we consume, including apples, oranges and even coffee, will fast disappear.

-We wouldn’t face extinction ourselves, but wide spread famine and economic hardship – particularly for those in the food industries – would be on a global scale.
+We wouldn’t face extinction ourselves, but wide spread famine and economic hardship—particularly for those in the food industries—will be on a catastrophic global scale.

 To put it into perspective, one third of all our foods are dependent on insect-pollination.
 This one third is largely dependent on bees.

-The BBC reported in 2014, that as far as important species go, the bee sits right at the top of the list.
-Of the “100 crop species that feed 90% of the world” bees pollinate around 70 of those crops.
-Couple that with the loss of plants and the animals that eat those plants, you start to see the big food chain picture.
+The BBC reported in 2014, that as far as important species go, the bee sits right on the top of the list.
+Of the “100 crop species that feed 90% of the world,” bees pollinate around 70 of those crops.
+Couple that with the loss of plants and the animals that eat those plants, and you start seeing the big food chain picture.
 There are currently 7 billion people to feed in this world and suddenly our critical link to feeding humanity is on the brink of snapping.

-Pesticides and climate change are two reasons amongst others threatening the survival of the bee.
+Pesticides and climate change are two reasons amongst others threatening the bee’s survival.

-Currently, the rusty patched bumblebee in the US has recently been officially declared as endangered as of Jan.
-11, this year.
-The U.S. Fish and Wildlife Service (USFWS) is developing a recovery plan to help rescue this flying insect, by encouraging people to provide habitats and to reduce the use of pesticides, but is it too little too late?
+Currently, the rusty patched bumblebee in the US has been officially declared as endangered as of Jan 11, 2017.
+The U.S. Fish and Wildlife Service (USFWS) is developing a recovery plan to help rescue this flying insect by encouraging people to provide habitats and to reduce the use of pesticides.
+But is it too little too late?

 Only small patches of this bee remain in 12 states.
-Associated Press has reported a decline in the populations since the late 1990s as a whopping 87 percent.
-Once found in over 31 eastern states and in the southern parts of Canada, the situation really is dire.
+Associated Press has reported a whopping 87 percent decline in the populations since the late 1990s.
+Once found in over 31 eastern states and in the southern parts of Canada, the situation is dire.

-Forbes, at the time of writing, has reported the decline to be more substantial – 95 percent.
-That’s an 8 percent decline – if the figures are correct – in only a few months.
-The bee was to be listed on the Endangered Species Act immediately, but the current Trump administration delayed the date to Feb.
-10.
+Forbes, at the time of writing, has reported the decline to be more substantial—95 percent.
+That’s an 8 percent decline (if the figures are correct) in only a few months.
+The bee was to be listed on the Endangered Species Act immediately, but the current Trump administration delayed the date to February 10.

 This is a historic decline, because, as Forbes reports, the rusty patch bumble bee was the first bumble bee species to be recorded in the United States.
 The “agricultural shift from small family farms producing a variety of crops to huge corporate monopolies that produce just one or two crops have destroyed vast stretches of available habitat fragments filled with native wildflowers and terrain that feed and house bumble bees and other native pollinators.”